dfht/WordCounter/README.md

 `java -jar wordCounter.jar`

 Optionally, arguments can be passed in for the file and the encoding.
 If the encoding isn't specified then it is 'guessed' from the BOM (via icu4j).
-If the file isn't specified, then it will be asked for on the command line (and optionally you will also have a chance to explicitly specify a character set - e.g. in case the file has no BOM).
+If the file isn't specified, then it will be asked for on the command line.

 Full usage is: